metagenome-atlas/atlas/docs/usage/getting_started.rst

 For example on a machine with 16 processors and 250GB memory you might want to run::

-  atlas run all --resources mem=245 --jobs 16
+  atlas run all --resources mem=245 java_mem=208  --jobs 16

+Select the java_mem at 0.85 for the memory maximum.
 The whole pipeline can take more than a day.
 If for any reason the pipeline stops you can just rerun the same command after having inspected the error.